 Ringworm in particular can be very debilitating for a hedgehog, especially if they are also suffering from other illnesses.
 I add a vitamin supplement with zinc to their diet to assist with the growth of new fur and spines.

-I run a hedgehog hospital in York.
-My work is entirely self-funded.
+If you would like to learn more about treating hedgehogs with ringworm/mange, I run a number of online wild hedgehog care courses for wildlife rehabilitators.
 You can read more about me and my work here and also how to support it.

-I also make handmade silver jewellery inspired by nature and wildlife to raise funds for my rescue work.
+I also make handmade silver jewellery inspired by nature and wildlife to raise funds for my wildlife work.
 You can visit my online jewellery shop here

 I am a member of many wild hedgehog rehabilitation forums and I also follow the Vale Wildlife Hospital protocols for treating hedgehogs.
 I don’t put detailed information on my pages about the treatments I use but, if you are a hedgehog rehabilitator and would like to know more or would like any help please contact me.